 Both Peace Makers come from countries long known to be in warring opposition of each other along with the fact both of 2014’s Nobel Peace Prize Winners being born with their Sun in near exact opposition to each other with her Cancerian birthday being July 12 and his Capricorn being January 11th.

 To quote the Triple Cardinal signed teenager from a press conference after first being told she had won the Nobel Peace Prize:

 “This is not the end of this campaign which I have started, this is really the beginning.”

-With 2014’s most acclaimed Peace Makers being two modern day saints born beneath polar opposite Cardinal signs from countries that have long held friction against one another, the Heavens may be indicating that a new Era of Peace could begin much sooner than we realize.
+With 2014’s most acclaimed Peace Makers being two modern day saints born beneath polar opposite Cardinal signs from countries that have long held friction against one another, the Heavens may be indicating a new Era of Global Peace could very well be on the horizon.

 The flag of Malala’s native Pakistan bears the star and Crescent Moon symbols of the Ottoman Empire.
 Because of her Cancer Ascendant, the Moon rules over Malala’s entire birth chart and thus is the heavenly body which influences her life path most.

 Being the Triple Cardinal force of action and energy that she is, Malala Yousafzai is a Peace Maker of Firsts.
 She spent her 17th birthday in July of 2014 meeting with Nigeria’s President Goodluck Jonathan where afterwards he publicly agreed to meet for the first time with the parents of the 200 schoolgirls abducted by the terrorist group, Boko Haram.

 Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.